Episode: Defending My Family Against Doubt and Hurtful Accusations

 Years ago when my son was born, one of the girls I used to train with at the gym asked me, “Is that really your son?
 How do you know that she didn’t cheat on you and have a kid with someone else?
 Now you get to be responsible for him?
 Are you that stupid, Angel?
 You are being played!”

-To give you some context, my son was born in the Dominican Republic during a brief one year or so period of separation that my ex wife and I had.
+To give you some context, my son was born in the Dominican Republic during a brief one-year period of separation that my ex-wife and I had.
 I visited her often as we tried to work things out and during one of those trips she became pregnant with my boy.

 I kind of suspected that this friend liked me in a romantic way, but I was trying to be a good guy and do the right things here.
-So I never hooked up with her.
-Yes, I know its shocking that I’d pass up some sexual satisfaction back then.
+So I never pursued anything with her.

 In any case, I took great offense to that statement.
 First of all, though he was still just a baby, my son always looked like me.
 The family joke was, “Even if you tried to deny him, there’s no way you could, he is your clone!”
-We could all see it, so the possibility of him not being my son never fit in my head.
+We could all see it, so the possibility of him not being my son never crossed my mind.

-The second reason I got offended is because she implied that my son’s mom was a cheater and would do me dirty like that.
-If you know my son’s mom you know that she is one of the most honest, loyal and caring people you could ever meet.
+The second reason I got offended is because she implied that my son’s mom was unfaithful and would do me wrong like that.
+If you know my son’s mom, you know she is one of the most honest, loyal, and caring people you could ever meet.

-I have not always been the best to her and though no one is perfect, one thing I knew is that she wasn’t out there messing around with random people.
-That would never be her and though we were apart, I trusted her completely!
+I have not always been the best to her and though no one is perfect, one thing I knew is that she wasn’t involved with other people.
+That would never be her and though we were apart, I trusted her completely.

-So I took a very hard line stance and told this “friend” that this was my son and I didn’t want to hear any more talk about this from her.
-She was taken aback by my response and tone.
-Like I said, I was offended and though I can be a bit oversensitive, I don’t generally offend too easy.
-Certainly not to the point where I’d bring it up and address it.
+So I took a very firm stance and told this friend that this was my son and I didn’t want to hear any more talk about this from her.
+She was surprised by my response and tone.
+Like I said, I was offended and though I can be a bit sensitive, I don’t generally get that upset or bring things up.
 At least not during that period of my life.
 Back then I was a notorious “keep it bottled up inside” kind of guy.
 I’m a bit better at expressing myself now.

 I guess the point of it all is don’t mess with my family.